Alan Rickman as Hans Gruber, shrewd German terrorist leader and self-described “excellent thief”

 - Maroon silk tie

-- Black leather belt with square gold single-claw buckle
+- Black leather belt with square gold single-prong buckle

 - Black dress socks